acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Nationals.md

 **ACF Nationals** is the ACF collegiate national championship.
 For over 25 years, ACF Nationals has been the ultimate test of collegiate quizbowl teams' skill on the best question set of the year.

 ## 2021 ACF Nationals
-2021 ACF Nationals will be held on April 17, 2021.
+2021 ACF Nationals was postponed until summer 2021.
+More information will be posted at a later date.

 Matt Bollinger, alumnus of the University of Virginia, and Ryan Westbrook, alumnus of the University of Michigan and Wayne State University, will be head editors.